Poojasrisunkara/Weather-Watch/README.md

-# WeatherNow
+# WeatherWatch
-Welcome to WeatherNow!
+Welcome to WeatherWatch!
 This project was created as part of my internship at Prodigy Infotech.
 The weather website provides real-time weather information and dynamically changes its background based on the current weather conditions.

 ## Table of Contents